ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

   - Removed any discussion of promoted / orphan glue.
   - Use appropriate documentation addresses and domain names.
   - Added Sibling Cyclic Glue example.

+  From -03 to -04:

+  - Use "referral glue" on the assumption that other types of glue may be defined in the future.

 {backmatter}